sanglinwei/sanglinwei.github.io/index.md

 [May 2023] I start my journey in University of California, Berkeley advised by Prof. [Shmuel S. Oren](https://oren.ieor.berkeley.edu/) from May 4th, 2023.

 [May 2023] Our paper “Encoding Carbon Emission Flow in Energy Management: A Compact Constraint Learning Approach,” was accepted to IEEE Transactions on Sustainable Energy, May, 2023.

-[Apr.
-2023] Our paper “Conservative Sparse Neural Network Embedded Frequency-Constrained Unit Commitment With Distributed Energy Resources” was accepted to IEEE Transactions on Sustainable Energy, Apr.
-2023.

 ## Selected Papers
 -  **L. Sang**, Y. Xu, W. Wu, and H. Long, “[Online Voltage Regulation of Active Distribution Networks: A Deep Neural Encoding-Decoding Approach](https://ieeexplore.ieee.org/document/10264194), ” IEEE Transactions on Power Systems, Early Access, 2023.